-Oddly enough, averted in one scene that is a direct homage to Thief, where a Whaler watches an apprentice make his way through a shadowy obstacle course.
+Oddly enough, averted in one scene that is a direct homage to Thief, where an Assassin watches an apprentice make his way through a shadowy obstacle course.

 The Outsider, according to the Abbey of the Everyman.
 Considering that we know nothing about him, and considering what he can do, they may be right.

 Granny Rags, while she may have once been human, appears to have left her humanity somewhere behind her.
 Until late in the game, it is impossible to kill her, and she possesses some of the same powers Corvo has.

 Humiliation Conga: What you inflict on High Overseer Campbell if you go the non-lethal route.
 First, you use a searing hot brand to mark his face forever.
 Next, he is banished from his luxurious and decadent lifestyle, forced to scrounge for scraps to survive as it is literally a crime for anyone to try to help him.
 Finally, he contracts the plague and lives out his final days in squalor and agony, cursing your name.
 To top things off, you can choose to kill him or just knock him out again if you happen upon him.